 A small surprise or a compliment, or a little bonus makes guests ready to blow the trumpets all over the world.
-In times of social networking it is very simple.
-You should always remember about the concept of anticipating the expectations of guests.
-It is not enough just to do something.
-This “something” must be truly amazing for a customer, evoking their emotions.
+In times of social networking, it is elementary.
+You should always remember the concept of anticipating the expectations of guests.
+It is not enough to do something.
+This “something” must be amazing for a customer, evoking their emotions.

 - Names of food and drinks.
 One of my favorite topics!
-We have about 200 dishes on the menu, and each has its own original name.
-According to my estimates, only 5 restaurateurs out of 100 follow this concept, the rest do not “bother” with the names in the menu.
+We have about 200 dishes on the menu, and each has its original name.
+According to my estimates, only five restaurateurs out of 100 follow this concept; the rest do not “bother” with the names in the menu.
 Why do you deliberately take away from guests a reason to discuss you?

-- Appearance of dishes.
+- The appearance of dishes.
 Chinese dumplings in our restaurant were always not the hottest commodity.
 But we didn’t have the moral right to remove them from the menu.
-It’s like removing pasta from an Italian restaurant.
-Once we decided to paint them black and green, sales have increased dramatically, and guests began to actively post photos of multi-colored dumplings on social networks.
+It’s like eliminating pasta from an Italian restaurant.
+Once we decided to paint them black and green, sales have increased dramatically, and guests began to post photos of multi-colored dumplings on social networks actively.
 Recently, we introduced black rice rolls, which have become very popular.

 - Big Serving.
-Big servings can be almost seem as something supernatural for guests.
+Big servings can almost seem as something supernatural for guests.
 Knowing this, you can start a great chain of talks and rumors.
 Opening my first Chinese restaurant, I knew this trick.
-We made one 600g dish and only increased price by no more than 20%.
-We still profited and guests were impressed and shared their experience with friends and people online.
+We made one 600g dish and only increased the price by no more than 20%.
+We still profited, and guests were impressed and shared their experience with friends and people online.

 - Plates and accessories.
-Porcelain, glass and appliances are very important elements in the restaurant business.
-Even a simple dish on a beautiful plate looks more attractive, expensive and beautiful.
+Porcelain, glass, and appliances are essential elements in the restaurant business.
+Even a simple dish on a beautiful plate looks more attractive, expensive and elegant.

-- The process of serving the dish.
-When a the dish is served and brought to the table in an interesting manner, it is bound to stick in people’s memory.
+- Serving the dish.
+When a meal is served and interestingly brought to the table, it is bound to stick in people’s memory.
 No need to serve each dish in such an interactive manner, like setting it on fire, but a couple of “animated” positions in the menu are pretty necessary.

 - Personnel uniform.
-How are your cooks, administrators, bartenders, managers and waiters are dressed?
-We update staff uniform every year.
-Moreover, the chefs have several types of “uniforms”.
-We have sushi bar and wok open, and we have special requirements to the uniform of cooks at these stations.
+How are your cooks, administrators, bartenders, managers, and waiters are dressed?
+We update the staff uniforms every year.
+Moreover, the chefs have several types of “uniforms.”
+We have a sushi bar and wok open, and we have particular requirements for the uniform of cooks at these stations.

 - Prices.
 Perhaps one of the most favorite topics to discuss.
-I recommend opening with prices lowered a bit.
-Visiting a new establishment for is a little stress for guests and it is subconsciously perceived as sort of risk.
-What is the cuisine here like?
+I recommend opening with rates lowered a bit.
+Visiting a new establishment is a little stress for guests, and it subconsciously perceived as a sort of risk.
+What kind of cuisine is here?
 Service?
 Is it worth the money?
 Maybe it’s better to go to your favorite and familiar restaurant?
-If you put prices below the market and keep the service and quality at a good level, everyone will know about it right away.
-Later you can raise prices to a competitive level.
+If you put prices below the market and keep the service and quality at a reasonable level, everyone will know about it right away.
+Later you can raise rates to a competitive level.
 But if guests have an opinion that the prices you have are unreasonably high, the situation cannot be rectified!

 - The employees (the chef, the owner, the manager).
-Average customer still believes that if a foreigner works in a restaurant, it means there are good, quality dishes.
-This can be easily used.
+The average customer still believes that if a foreigner works in a restaurant, it means there are tasty, quality dishes.
 For example, in our Asian concept, we bring chefs from Asia.
 We do this mainly for the sake of marketing.
 In practice, their cooking is quite specific and still has to be adapted.
 And their communication with colleagues is quite problematic.
-In general, there are very few professional benefits from “legionnaires”, but guests say that foreigners work for your team, and this spread the word.
+In general, there are very few professional benefits from “Legionnaires,” but guests say that foreigners work for your team, and this spread the word.